-If you have a GPL-licensed application, you can technically use libshenidam, but I would advise for the use of the executable because, licensing issues aside, if the application fails to allocate memory, it might segfault and crash your entire application.
+If you have a GPL-licensed application or one for internal use, you can technically use libshenidam, but I would advise for the use of the executable because, licensing issues aside, if the application fails to allocate memory, it might segfault and crash your entire application.

 What version of GPL is it licensed under?

 Preferably GPL3, but to avoid licensing hell, GPL2 is also possible (without asking for any permission).

 I want to make a commercial motion picture, and I want to use shenidam in production.
 Does the GPL allow it?

 OF COURSE!
 The GPL only concerns derived software, not uses of the software.